|LOST HOSPITALS OF LONDON|

 When it joined the NHS in 1948 it became part of the St Thomas' Hospital Group.

-The Grade II listed building is now a branch of the Schiller International University.
+In 1981 the Grade II listed building became a branch of the Schiller International University.
+It is now sudent accomodation for the University of Notre Dame (USA) in England.

 The front elevation on Waterloo Bridge Road